clalancette/pycdlib/docs/README.md

 iso.close()
 ```

 This code creates a new ISO, adds a single file to it, and writes it out.
 This is very similar to the code in [Creating a new, basic ISO](#creating-a-new-basic-iso), so see that example for more information.
-One important difference with this code is that it uses StringIO as a file-like object so we don't have to write any temporary data out to the filesystem; it happens all in memory.
+One important difference with this code is that it uses `StringIO` as a file-like object so we don't have to write any temporary data out to the filesystem; it happens all in memory.

 ```
 iso.open_fp(out)
 ```

 Here we open up the ISO we created above.
-We can safely re-use the PyCdlib object because we did an `iso.close` above.
+We can safely re-use the PyCdlib object because we called the [close](pycdlib-apihtml#PyCdlib-close) method earlier.
 Also note that we use [open_fp](pycdlib-api.html#PyCdlib-open_fp) to open the file-like object we wrote into using [write_fp](pycdlib-api.html#PyCdlib-write_fp) above.

 ```
 extracted = StringIO.StringIO()